Alexpol19/AdminUi/README.md

         3.(Chart page) Selecting a period from dateRangePicker should re-populate the “card”, “chart” and “list” parts
-        4.(Chart page) Data should refresh automatically every 10s 5.(Suport page) UI should allow searching by 3 input fields.
-        After a “search” button is pressed, list items should be re-populated with API response
+        4.(Chart page) Data should refresh automatically every 10s 5.(Suport page) After a “search” button is pressed, list items should be re-populated with API response

 ## Available Scripts